-(a) All new construction and substantial improvements shall be anchored to prevent flotation, collapse, or lateral movement of the structure.
+(a) Anchoring.

-(b) All manufactured homes must likewise be anchored to prevent flotation, collapse, or lateral movement, and shall be installed using methods and practices that minimize flood damage.
-Anchoring methods may include, but are not limited to, use of over-the-top or frame ties to ground anchors (Reference FEMA's "Manufactured Home Installation in Flood Hazard Areas" guidebook for additional techniques).
+- 1. All new construction and substantial improvements shall be anchored to prevent flotation, collapse, or lateral movement of the structure. - 2.
+All manufactured homes must likewise be anchored to prevent flotation, collapse, or lateral movement and shall be installed using methods and practices that minimize flood damage.
+Anchoring methods may include, but are not limited to, use of over-the-top or frame ties to ground anchors.
+(See FEMA's Manufactured Home Installation in Flood Hazard Areas guidebook for additional techniques.)